-Recognizing that cybersecurity risks evolve as technology evolves throughout a device’s TPLC, FDA recommends that manufacturers establish a plan for how they will identify and communicate vulnerabilities that are identified after releasing the device with users.
-This plan can also support risk management processes in accordance with 21 CFR 820.30(g) and corrective and preventive action processes in accordance with (21 CFR 820.100).
+Recognizing that cybersecurity risks evolve as technology evolves throughout a device’s TPLC, FDA recommends that manufacturers establish a plan for how they will identify and communicate to users vulnerabilities that are identified after releasing the device in accordance with the 21 CFR 820.100.
+This plan can also support security risk management processes that are described throughout the QS regulation.

-FDA recommends that manufacturers submit their vulnerability communication plans as part of their premarket submissions so that FDA can assess whether the manufacturer has sufficiently addressed how to maintain the safety and effectiveness of the device after marketing authorization is achieved.
+FDA recommends that manufacturers submit their cybersecurity management plans as part of their premarket submissions so that FDA can assess whether the manufacturer has sufficiently addressed how to maintain the safety and effectiveness of the device after marketing authorization is achieved.
+For cyber devices, “a plan to monitor, identify, and address, as appropriate, in a reasonable time, postmarket cybersecurity vulnerabilities and exploits, including coordinated vulnerability disclosure and related procedures” is required (see section 524B(b)(1) of the FD&C Act).

-Vulnerability communication plans should include the following elements:
+Cybersecurity management plans should include the following elements:

+Personnel responsible;

+Sources, methods, and frequency for monitoring and identifying vulnerabilities (e.g., researchers, NIST national vulnerability database (NIST NVD), third-party software manufacturers);

+Identify and address vulnerabilities identified in CISA Known Exploited Vulnerabilities Catalog;

+Periodic security testing;

+Timeline to develop and release patches;

+Update processes;

-a.
-Personnel responsible; b.
-Sources, methods, and frequency for monitoring for and identifying vulnerabilities (e.g., researchers, NIST NVD, third-party software manufacturers,- etc.); c.
-Periodic security testing to test identified vulnerability impact; d.
-Timeline to develop and release patches; e.
-Update processes; f.
-Patching capability (i.e., rate at which update can be delivered to devices); g.
-Description of their coordinated vulnerability disclosure process; and h.
-Description of how manufacturer intends to communicate forthcoming remediations, patches, and updates to customers.
+Patching capability (i.e., rate at which update can be delivered to devices);

+Description of their coordinated vulnerability disclosure process; and

+Description of how the manufacturer intends to communicate forthcoming remediations, patches, and updates to customers.

 Additional recommendations on coordinated vulnerability disclosure plans may be found in FDA’s Postmarket Cybersecurity Guidance.